Continuing Education Scholarship

 Eligibility Criteria

-• Scholarships are based on the availability of funds each semester and are awarded on a first come, first served basis for those who complete all requirements.
+Scholarships are subject to the availability of funds each semester and are awarded on a first-come, first-served basis to those who complete all requirements.

-• 50% tuition coverage for those with less than five years of employment at a GVSU-authorized charter school, and 80% tuition coverage for those with five or more years of employment at a GVSU-authorized charter school.
+• 50% of GVSU tuition for individuals with less than five years of continuous employment at a GVSU-authorized charter school

-• Scholarship funds are limited to twelve (12) credits per person, per academic year (Fall Semester through Spring/Summer Semester).
+• Scholarships are limited to 12 credits per person per academic year (Fall through Spring/Summer semesters).

-• In order to receive scholarship funds, applicants must complete the scholarship application before each semester.
+• Applicants must complete the scholarship application before each semester.

-• Relevance of request to applicant's current role and responsibilities at their school*
+• Are relevant to the applicant’s current role and responsibilities at their school

-• Course or program selection addresses a demonstrated need within the school*
+• Address a demonstrated need within the school

 Degrees, Endorsements and Other Courses